 If official documentation has not been forwarded to you from the HEU at a time that it is required by an authority, please contact our office so confirmation of your application can be arranged.

 Yes.
 When the application process is complete, a Certificate of Registration Home Education for your child will be posted to you.
 You are advised to retain this document, as it is formal proof of registration.
 This certificate is issued only once (unless there is an address change in which case it should be returned for re-issuing).

 Yes.
-You would be advised in writing.
-However, every effort is made to grant registration and resolve issues which may surround your application.
-Should a registration be refused, an Information Notice is posted to you by registered mail and you will have a right to request a review of the decision.
+Should registration be refused, an Information Notice is posted to you by registered mail and you will have a right to request a review of the decision.

 Registration, once granted, is continuous.
 It does not expire.
 There are, however, reporting requirements which you need to meet each year in the tenth month of your child's registration.
 Information about these requirements is posted to you via a detailed reporting pack in the sixth month of registration.
 If you do not forward a report within the required time period, the registration may be cancelled.
 You would be notified via a Show Cause Notice if this was about to happen.
 At reporting time, you are also required to provide an updated annual program.

-If your child changes address, you are required to advise the HEU within 28 days after the change happens.
+If your child changes address, you are required by legislation to advise the HEU within 28 days after the change happens.
 A new registration certificate needs to be issued with your child's correct residential address.
-The old out-of-date certificate needs to be returned to the HEU for cancellation.
-If you change your phone number and/or email address please contact the HEU to ensure your details are up to date so that any communications from the Unit can reach you.
+The old certificate needs to be returned to the HEU.
+If you change your phone number and/or email address please contact the HEU to ensure your details are up to date and any communications from the Unit can reach you.

-An enrolment at school or participation in another full-time eligible learning option means that registration needs to be cancelled by you (the original applicant).
+An enrolment at school or participation in another full-time eligible learning option means that registration needs to be surrendered by you (the original applicant).